vmware-tanzu-labs/educates-training-platform/dashboard/opt/renderer/workshop/content/copy-and-paste.md

 When clicked, this will also result in the value being copied to the system paste buffer, but when pasted into the terminal or a web page, you should edit it as per any instructions provided in the workshop.

-If a command has been marked for execution and displays the play symbol, but you would like to be able to copy the value so you can paste it into a separate web page or application, when clicking on the command, hold down the `<shift>` key first.
+Where a command is marked to be run, but you would like to be able to copy the value so you can paste it into a separate web page or application, when clicking on the command, hold down the `<shift>` key first.

 ```execute
 echo 'Hold the shift key when clicking'